If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 Clinical trials on piracetam show that the nootropic enhances your brain functioning in several ways such as boosting the effectiveness of the acetylcholine neurotransmitter.

 In conclusion, there is no ideal source for nootropics since both natural and synthetic work.
 Some are however better than others.
-Considering that everyone’s body is different, it is expected that the effectiveness of neutraceuticals may vary from an individual to another.
+Considering that everyone’s body is different.
+It is expected that the effectiveness of nutraceuticals may vary from an individual to another.

 This section is a review of the specific mechanism or route that nootropics follow in providing the benefits stated earlier in the article.

 The brain uses more power than any other single organ in your body, even though it represents only two percent of your gross weight.
-It uses:
+It uses a large portion of the body's resources:

 If you are usually mentally fatigued or you regularly experience brain fog, there is a chance that you might be low on brain energy.
 A recent study under the proceedings of the National Academy of Sciences showed that two-thirds of the brain’s power is utilized in helping the nerve cell to send signals.
 The remaining third is used to maintain the mind under optimum working conditions (3).